MBoretto/Maelbeek/README.md

 Maelbeek
 ========

-Inspired from a Bruxelles Station
-Maelbeek provide simple tool for
+Simple and unuseful tool for aula informatica:

-ssh dir Usage:
-execute both file to store all the key
+##Store all the ssh keys
-./laboratori.sh
-./macchine.sh
+`./ssh/laboratori.sh`
+`./ssh/macchine.sh`
 For each machine enter y and then exit until the end of the script.

-ScanPC.sh Usage:
-./ScanPC.sh 142
+##ScanPC.sh

-Store in a file named "on" the machine up.
-Param 142 is the number of machine up to find.
+Store in a file named "on" the awake machine.
+Param 142 is the number of machine to find.

-bombfork.sh Usage:
+`./ScanPC.sh 142`

+##bombfork.sh
-./bombfork.sh Letter Number
+`./bombfork.sh Letter Number`
-Provide instant crash
+Provide instant crash!